-1100L 3 906 1 (11) The Manager requires the Department of Health to implement administer and 1 (11) The Measure requires the Department of Health to implement, administer, and 2 regulate a new program and industry less than eight months from when the 3 Measure passed.
-The time frame is insufficient to successfully launch a reliable, 4 stable, and prudent medical marijuana program; 5 (12) The Measure conflicts with federal law by legalizing a substance that remains illegal 6 under federal law, which adds further complexity to implementation; 7 (13) The Measure fails to adequately consider the complexities and detail needed to 8 successfully create and operate a medical marijuana program; 9 (14) Due to the pending litigation, the Department of Health's continued efforts against 10 COVID-19, and the complexity of marijuana's status under federal law, the State 11 needs more time to establish a medical marijuana program with integrity and 12 prudency than its current effective date of July 1, 2021; and 13 (15) Therefore, a delay of the implementation of the Measure is appropriate and 14 necessary.
-15 Section 2 2.
-Notwithstanding the provisions of § 2-1-12, §§ 34-20G-1 to-34-20G-95 34-20G- 10 47 (-tive CC 24 20C 10 to 24 20C F0 to desire and CC 24 20C F2 to 24 20C 0F
+1 (11) The Measure requires the Department of Health to implement, administer, and 2 regulate a new program and industry less than eight months from when the 3 Measure passed.
+The time frame is insufficient to successfully launch a reliable, 4 stable, and prudent medical marijuana program; 5 (12) The Measure conflicts with federal law by legalizing a substance that remains illegal

+- (12) The Measure conflicts with federal law by legalizing a substance that remains illegal under federal law, which adds further complexity to implementation; - (13) The Measure fails to adequately consider the complexities and detail needed to successfully create and operate a medical marijuana program; - (14) Due to the pending litigation, the Department of Health's continued efforts against COVID-19, and the complexity of marijuana's status under federal law, the State needs more time to establish a medical marijuana program with integrity and prudency than its current effective date of July 1, 2021; and - 13 (15) Therefore, a delay of the implementation of the Measure is appropriate and necessary. - Section 2.
+Notwithstanding the provisions of § 2-1-12, §§ 34-20G-1 to 34-20G-95, inclusive, are effective July 1, 2022 January 1, 2022. - 17 Section 3.
-- 16

-- 17 inclusive, are effective January 1, 2022.

-- 18 Section 3.
 That § 34-20G-29 be AMENDED.

-19 34-20G-29.
-[Effective January 1, 2022] Information required for issuance of 20 registry identification cards--Fee.
+34-20G-29.
+[Effective July January 1, 2022] Information required for issuance of registry identification cards--Fee.

-No later than November 18, 2021 May 15, 2022, the department shall issue registry identification cards to qualifying patients who submit the following, in accordance with rules promulgated by the department:
+No later than November 18, 2021 November 21, 2022 May 15, 2022, the department shall issue registry identification cards to qualifying patients who submit the following, in accordance with rules promulgated by the department:

-- A written certification issued by a practitioner within ninety days immediately (1) preceding the date of an application; - (2) The application or renewal fee; - 27 (3) The name, address, and date of birth of the qualifying patient, except that if the 28 applicant is homeless, no address is required; - The name, address, and telephone number of the qualifying patient's practitioner; 29 (4) - 30 (5) The name, address, and date of birth of the designated caregiver, or designated 31 caregivers, chosen by the qualifying patient;

-1 (6) If more than one designated caregiver is designated at any given time, 2 documentation demonstrating that a greater number of designated caregivers are 3 needed due to the patient's age or medical condition; 4 (7) The name of no more than two dispensaries that the qualifying patient designates,
+- (1) A written certification issued by a practitioner within ninety days immediately preceding the date of an application; - (2) The application or renewal fee; - 26 (3) The name, address, and date of birth of the qualifying patient, except that if the applicant is homeless, no address is required; - (4) The name, address, and telephone number of the qualifying patient's practitioner; - The name, address, and date of birth of the designated caregiver, or designated caregivers, chosen by the qualifying patient; - 31 (6) If more than one designated caregiver is designated at any given time, 32 documentation demonstrating that a greater number of designated caregivers are 33 needed due to the patient's age or medical condition;